 All There in the Manual: It's never explained in-game exactly why Sonic transformed into the Werehog, but the instruction manual actually contains some insight into this.
 It turns out, when Eggman used the Chaos Emeralds to unseal Dark Gaia, Dark Gaia and the Emeralds became linked.
 Due to Sonic's close proximity to the Emeralds at the time, he absorbed some of Dark Gaia's energy.
 Since Dark Gaia is shown to only affect people at night, this is why Sonic only transforms when the sun goes down.
 This also explains why Dark Gaia absorbed some dark energy from Sonic to gain power, removing the Werehog transformation.

 And Your Reward Is Edible: The Chili Dogs that are obtainable from the Don Fachio Hot Dog Vendors upon successful completion of the missions they offer.

 Art Evolution: Stemming from complaints about Sonic 06's copious uncanny valley, Unleashed brings a major overhaul to the series' art style, from realistically rendered worlds with cartoon anthropomorphic animals in them, to stylized backgrounds to better match the characters.
 The humans are a lot more stylized and cartoony than they were in previous games.
-Sonic himself also got a slight redesign, shortening his limbs and quills to create look bridges the gap between his classic and modern designs.
+Sonic himself also got a slight redesign, shortening his limbs and quills that create a look that bridges the gap between his classic and modern designs.

 As Long as It Sounds Foreign: Pretty obviously with the hubworlds.
 They're all obvious expies of real-world locations, and their names (and the names of the people in them) sound stereotypical of said locations, yet obviously don't mean anything.